princefishthrower/chrisfrew.in/src/content/blog/using-google-clouds-text-to-speech-machine-learning-api/index.md

   console.log(error);
 });
 ```
 Then it should run with a good ol' `node index.js`!
-You'll find a tasty mp3 with "hello world" being spoken - relatively better than Microsoft Sam i'd have to say! :joy:
+You'll find a tasty mp3 with "hello world" being spoken - relatively better than Microsoft Sam i'd have to say! 😂

 So I hoped I saved you some time and frustration with at least this Google API.

-Enjoy, and Cheers! :beer:
+Enjoy, and Cheers! 🍺

 -Chris